samjwu/ClockCrewCrock/README.md

 # Clock Crew Crock

+An interactive retelling of Newgrounds portal history and the Clock Crew from the perspective of Strawberry Clock.

 ### crock

 Definition

-> *Frum a absulootly, totaly, indispootably legit sorce of nollij and lerning fownded by definetly legit scawlers*
+> *From an absolute, totally, indisputably, legitimate source of nollij proofread by men of culture, learning, and academics*

 1. nonsence, hogwash, bilge, absolute bull, a waste of time and/or money, a sham.
 It's bogus - totally.